 If a D/A converter, power amplifier, or loudspeaker is limited to CD performance, the entire system will be limited to CD performance.
 In such a system, the new high-resolution audio formats will fail to deliver any audible improvements.

 We live in an analog world.
-The D/A converter or "DAC" is the essential bridge between digital storage and analog playback.
+The D/A converter, or "DAC", is the essential bridge between digital storage and analog playback.
 Today, virtually every audio device has a built-in DAC.
-CD players, DVD players, computers, HDTVs, cable boxes, even smartphones, all have built-in D/A converters.
+CD players, DVD players, computers, HDTVs, cable boxes, and even smartphones, have built-in D/A converters.
 But there is a problem - these internal D/A converters are rarely capable of delivering high-resolution audio.

 The entire audio system in a consumer audio device is normally built for a budget of about $5.
-At this price, the results fall well short of high-resolution audio performance.
 These internal converters may boast that they support 24-bits and 192 kHz, but in most cases, they cannot even do justice to the CD format.
 Internal converters typically provide the equivalent of 14-bit performance.
 The remaining 10 bits serve marketing purposes.

-Fortunately, most audio products now have digital outputs.
-These outputs bypass the internal converters and deliver raw uncorrupted digital data, losslessly preserving all of the details captured in the recording.
-These digital outputs can be connected to an outboard D/A converter.
-This connection effectively replaces the low-quality internal converter with a high-quality outboard converter.
-The performance improvement is often huge.
+Most audio products now have digital outputs.
+These outputs bypass the internal D/A converters and deliver raw uncorrupted digital data, losslessly preserving all of the details captured in the recording.
+These raw digital outputs can be connected to an external D/A converter.
+The resulting performance improvement is often huge.

 Any practical audio system will need a volume control.
 These days, most audio devices use digital volume controls.
-These controls place significant additional demands on the quality of the D/A conversion.
+These controls place significant demands on the quality of a D/A converter.
 An internal D/A converter that starts with the equivalent of 14-bit performance, may only deliver 12-bit performance at typical volume-control settings.
 In contrast, the Benchmark DAC2 D/A converter delivers true high-resolution audio performance over a wide range of volume settings.
 The DAC2 includes the input selection and output buffering functions of a traditional HiFi "preamplifier" and is designed to directly drive power amplifiers.

 The DAC2 D/A converter can only be fully appreciated when the entire audio chain is capable of similar performance.
 Audio amplifiers are a weak link in most audio systems.
 The amplifier often adds significant noise and distortion.
 It is difficult to cleanly deliver the power and current required by loudspeakers.
 For this reason, D/A converters have outpaced the development of power amplifiers.
 Benchmark set out to solve this problem and create an amplifier that matches the performance of the DAC2.

 Benchmark developed the SMS1 monitors with a focus on achieving low distortion, accurate matching, and a wide frequency range.
-The quality components, and unique crossover design, contribute to outstanding vocal clarity, natural sound, and excellent musicality.
+The quality components and unique crossover design, contribute to the outstanding vocal clarity, natural sound, and excellent musicality of the SMS1 loudspeakers.